rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 be seen together in a single merged directory, within the new, virtual filesystem.

+Overlay filesystem comprises of 3 layers:

+- Lower Layer: A collection of directories
+- Upper Layer
+- Overlay Layer

+> [!NOTE] The upper and the lower layer could be a different filesystem.

 Docker stores all it's data by default inside `/var/lib/docker`.

 ## Layered Architecture: